PAYE43030 - employer returns: capture employer return – 2005 onwards: NIL returns - 2005 onwards

 • Where there were no employees during the year and the directors’ remuneration was nil

-However, employers may wish to tell us that no return is due to avoid the issue of automatic penalties for not filing a return.
+However, employers may wish to tell us that no return is due to avoid the issue of unnecessary reminders and automatic penalties for not filing a return.

 Employers can tell us that they do not need to make a return by